 A community hub, arts heritage gallery and community centre; three new facilities for the people of Stratford made possible thanks to our £1m CommYOUnity Challenge.

 The three schemes were announced as the winners of the £1m challenge at the Touch FM Pride of Stratford Awards in February.

 The Stratford Samaritans were awarded the largest share of the £1million pot –some £420,000.
 This is to make their vision for a Community Hub - operating from one single point in Stratford and providing a range of support to vulnerable members of the community - a reality.

 The hub will be based at a refurbished Tyler House in Tyler Street, offering flexible and fully accessible two-storey office accommodation for community support groups, enabling the Samaritans to link more effectively with other agencies in offering a wide range of practical and emotional support to those in need.

 Being co-located with similar groups will also facilitate cross-referrals, skills sharing and the pooling of resources.
 The Hub will be managed by a dedicated Manager.
 Alongside this role, the project will employ a Samaritans Project Worker to help scale-up its activities to meet local demand, including through increasing its volunteer base and developing its outreach work.

->

-> The second charity to win big on the night was Escape Community Arts – awarded a huge £340,000 for its heritage arts project.
+The second charity to win big on the night was Escape Arts – awarded a huge £340,000 for its heritage arts project.

->

-> The money will be used to transform Stratford’s old slaughter house, in Sheep Street, into an urban gallery and heritage arts centre.
+The money will be used to transform Stratford’s old slaughter house, in Sheep Street, into an urban gallery and heritage arts centre.